aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-debug``
 """""""""""""""

-Activates the debug mode.
+Enable the debug mode.
 This prints the frame values after each module step.

 .. note:: Debug mode runs the simulation on one thread only.
 Then you may need